Kaulig Racing: Car No. 16 history

 On January 10, 2020, Kaulig Racing announced they would make their NASCAR Cup Series debut at the Daytona 500, fielding the No. 16 for Justin Haley.
 The Fraternal Order of Eagles would sponsor Haley's entry.
 On February 8, Kaulig announced the team was looking to do more races in 2020.
 The next day, Haley made the field by posting the fastest qualifying speed of all the non-charter teams (190.018 mph; 31st overall).
 After failing to run more Cup races in 2020 in the wake of the COVID-19 pandemic, the team announced plans during the offseason to run the superspeedways and road course races in 2021.
 On January 13, 2021, it was announced that Kaz Grala would attempt to qualify for the Daytona 500 in the No. 16 car for Kaulig.
-Grala also attempted the GEICO 500 at Talladega, finishing a career best 6th place.
+Grala also attempted the GEICO 500 at Talladega, finishing a career best sixth place.
 A. J. Allmendinger returned to Cup by racing at the Daytona RC, then Circuit of the Americas.

 On April 28, 2021, Matt Kaulig announced on SiriusXM Radio that Kaulig Racing would race full-time in the NASCAR Cup Series in the 2022 season.
-On June 18, the team announced that it purchased two charters from Spire Motorsports and will have Haley drive full-time in 2022.
+On June 18, the team announced that it purchased two charters from Spire Motorsports and would have Haley drive full-time in 2022.
 On August 15, Allmendinger gave Kaulig Racing their first Cup Series win at the Indianapolis road course in only the team's seventh Cup Series start.
 At the 2021 Coke Zero Sugar 400 at Daytona, Grala suffered a foot injury from one of the race's accidents.